Takeaways

 7. Value Investing

-If you like finding deals, then value investing might be for you.
-Value investing is the strategy of finding undervalued stocks that investors have either written off, abandoned or have yet to see materialize long-term prospects.
+If you like finding deals, value investing might be for you.
+It is the strategy of finding undervalued stocks that investors have either written off, abandoned or have yet to see materialize long-term prospects.
 Popularized by Benjamin Graham’s seminal books, The Intelligent Investor and Security Analysis, and later evangelized by billionaire Warren Buffet, value investing is the concept that investors can realize tremendous gains by buying stocks trading below their intrinsic value.

 8. Socially Responsible Investing